nuthanc/ml-stephen/knn-tf/README.md

     * npm config set python /usr/bin/python
     * npm install
 * The error was because node-gyp works with python2 and after setting that, error was resolved

+### knn function in index.js
+* Arguments to knn
+    * features is the features data set
+    * labels: the house prices
+    * predictionPoint: The lat and long of the house of which we are trying to predict the price
+    * k is the top k records
+* The variables from loadCSV are all arrays and not yet converted to tensors